Lake Maggiore massacres: Trials

-Five members of the Leibstandarte, Hans Krüger, Herbert Schnelle, Hans Roehwer, Oskar Schultz and Ludwig Leithe, were charged by a court in Osnabrück in 1968 with 22 cases of murder.
+Five members of the Leibstandarte, Hans Krüger, :de:Herbert Schnelle, :de:Hans Röhwer, Oskar Schultz and :de:Ludwig Leithe, were charged by a court in Osnabrück in 1968 with 22 cases of murder., commanded by SS-Hauptsturmführer :de:Friedrich Bremer.

 The court found the first three guilty of murder and sentenced them for life while the other two received a jail sentence of three years as accessories in the crime.
 The case was taken to Germany's high court, the Bundesgerichtshof, which ruled that, while not overturning the guilty verdict, that the perpetrators had to be freed on a technicality.
 As the crime had been committed in 1943 and was actually investigated by the division already back then, also without a conclusion, the usual start date for the statute of limitations for Nazi crimes, the date of the German surrender in 1945, did not apply, meaning the 1943 massacre's statute of limitations had been expired.

 This verdict caused much frustration in Germany with a younger generation of state prosecutors who were actually interested in prosecuting Nazi crimes and their perpetrators.

-For the murder of the Ovazza family, Austrian SS-Obersturmführer Gottfried Meir was charged in 1954 in Klagenfurt but found not guilty.
+For the murder of the Ovazza family, Austrian SS-Obersturmführer :de:Gottfried Meir was charged in 1954 in Klagenfurt but found not guilty.
 He was however convicted in absentia by a military court in Turin in 1955 and sentenced for life but never extradited.